Zhang Shuai: 2023–24: Injury, China Open singles quarterfinal

-Zhang was the champion of the 2023 Abu Dhabi Open doubles draw, a WTA 500 tournament.
+Zhang was the doubles champion of the 2023 Abu Dhabi Open, a WTA 500 tournament.
 Partnering Luisa Stefani, they defeated Shuko Aoyama and Chan Hao-ching at the final in three sets.

 Zhang withdrew from the 2023 US Open in singles and doubles.
 Following the tournament she dropped out of the top 100 in singles.

-In doubles, Zhang returned to the WTA Tour at the 2024 Dubai Tennis Championships where she partnered Anna Danilina.
+In doubles, Zhang returned to the WTA Tour at the 2024 Dubai Open where she partnered Anna Danilina.

 She reached the final at the 2024 US Open with Kristina Mladenovic defeating en route they second seeds Hsieh Su-wei and Elise Mertens, in the first round.
 They lost the final to Jeļena Ostapenko and Lyudmyla Kichenok.

 In singles, at the 2024 Korea Open, she increased her losing streak in singles to 24, after falling to Veronika Kudermetova in the first round, making her the second-placed woman record holder in the Open Era (after Madeleine Pegel with 29).

 Ranked No. 595 at the 2024 China Open, she finally recorded a win over McCartney Kessler, her first since 31 January 2023, snapping her record losing singles streak.
 With her second-round win over sixth seed Emma Navarro, Zhang became the lowest ranked player to defeat a top 10 player since the inception of the tournament in 2004.
 With her straight sets wins over Greet Minnen and 23rd seed Magdalena Fręch, to reach her fifth career WTA 1000 quarterfinal, she moved back into the top 250 in the singles rankings, close to 350 positions up from the start of the tournament.
 She became the lowest-ranked player to reach the round of 16 at the tournament, and also only the fourth player ranked outside the top 500 to reach a WTA 1000-level quarterfinal.

 Partnering Kateřina Siniaková, she won the doubles at the 2024 Guangzhou Open, defeating Katarzyna Piter and Fanny Stollár in the final.

 2025: WTA 500 doubles title

 Partnering McCartney Kessler, Zhang was runner-up in the doubles at the ATX Open, losing to Anna Blinkova and Yuan Yue in the final.
 Alongside Ekaterina Alexandrova, she also reached the final at the Stuttgart Open but lost to top seeds Gabriela Dabrowski and Erin Routliffe.

 Teaming with Taylor Townsend, Zhang won the doubles title at the Washington Open, defeating Caroline Dolehide and Sofia Kenin in the final.
 The pair were also runners-up at the Canadian Open, losing in the final to Coco Gauff and McCartney Kessler.

-Given a wildcard entry into the singles main-draw at the Guangzhou Open, Zhang defeated Anastasia Zakharova, Veronika Erjavec and qualifier Katie Volynets to reach the semifinals.
+Given a wildcard entry into the singles main draw at the Guangzhou Open, Zhang defeated Anastasia Zakharova, Veronika Erjavec and qualifier Katie Volynets to reach the semifinals.
 She retired during the first set of her last four match against second seed and eventual champion, Ann Li, due to a hip injury.